dutchaug/beginners-workshop/section3/README.md

 > Notice that you don't need any special permissions to use implicit intents to chain another activity to task.
 You are basically leaving the end user in control of how and what will be done with their data.
 They can simply cancel the e-mail composition by pressing the back button.
 If you want to send e-mail directly from your app, without user intervention you must at least request the [INTERNET](http://developer.android.com/reference/android/Manifest.permission.html#INTERNET) persmission and do all the SMTP preparing and sending yourself.
 [Here](http://mobiledevtuts.com/android/android-sdk-smtp-email-tutorial/)'s a tutorial which uses [JavaMail for Android](https://code.google.com/p/javamail-android/) to achieve this task.

 ## Additional Exercise
-Now we are going to change the flow of the application.
+In this additional exercise we are going to change the flow of the application.
 FirstActivity will show the email address, subject, message and a button to send the email.
 SecondActivity will show a big EditText view and a 'ready' button which will send the entered message back to the FirstActivity.

-1. Add EditText below to the activity_first.xml
+1. Add an EditText view to activity_first.xml which will show just three lines of the email message.

 ```xml
   <EditText